How to start a baby and toddler group

 Setting a budget at the start will help to ensure sustainability.
 Making a list of regular outgoings such as rent, insurance payments, consumables and equipment replacement will help you work out how much income you need to generate to keep your group going.

 Many baby and toddler groups form a committee as a way of sharing the work of running the group and some are set up as charities.

 The Alliance has a model constitution specifically designed for baby and toddler member groups with an income of less than £5000 that wish to operate as a charity.

-This is available to members only and can be found in the Members' area on the website.
+This is available to members only and can be found in the Members' area in the EYA portal.

-EXPLORE: the benefits of our baby and toddler membership package which starts at just £34 for the whole year.
+The benefits of our baby and toddler membership package which starts at just £35 for the whole year.